Alla Smith | Owner & Yoga Instructor

 Alla’s classes incorporate a dynamic flow that is alignment and breath focused.
 She is heavily influenced by Iyengar and Vinyasa styles, creating an intentional and approachable sequence for not just each class, but each individual.
 Alla’s motto is “yoga is for everybody and every body.”

 Yoga introduced Alla to the full potential of life.
 She surrounds herself with a loving family, wonderful friends, and animals (a LOT of animals).
-In addition to her two adult daughters and her teenage son, Alla is a mom to three dogs, a grandma to one dog, a mom to three cats, a grandma to one cat, and a mom to a lizard.
+In addition to her two adult daughters and her teenage son, Alla is a grandma of two boys, mom to three dogs, a grandma to two dogs, a mom to two cats, a grandma to two cats, and a mom to a lizard.
 Are you following all of this?
 Above everything, yoga has taught her how to let go of a “perfect life” and enjoy the beautiful chaos of a world filled with love.

 Michele McCormick | Yoga Instructor